 Weather Conditions – If it is raining, it is recommended that you reduce your driving speed under the posted limit and turn on your headlights.
 Roads are more slippery at the start of rain since surface oil and grease form slick films that are not washed away until after 20-30 minutes of hard rain.
 Strong winds also make steering difficult.
 In such conditions, speed should be decreased.
 The driver should have both hands on the steering wheel and be alert for other vehicles swerving into his/her path.
 The driver may opt to pull over until adverse weather conditions have passed.

-If it is snowing or ice is expected, it is most likely the vehicles will be released to the departments or organizations for their reservations.
+If it is snowing or ice is expected, it is most likely the vehicles will not be released to the departments or organizations for their reservations.
 If snow or ice start to fall during your reservation, turn on your headlights and have both hands on the steering wheel.
 Be alert for other vehicles.
 The driver may opt to pull over until adverse weather conditions have passed.
 Trips may be canceled due to adverse weather conditions.
 The on-duty Campus Police Supervisor has the authority to not allow vehicles to be used due to the adverse weather conditions.
 The on-duty Supervisor will utilize all available information (including but not limited to weather advisories, radio, TV, internet, etc) to assist in determining the advisability of allowing vehicles to leave the campus.
 As a general rule, the college will cancel trips in order to protect faculty, staff and students that may be using college vehicles.
 As a matter of policy, the college expects drivers to interrupts their trips when weather conditions deteriorate, find a safe place to wait and to resume the trip once the weather improves.